statcourses/statcourses.github.io/sscmIntro-to-R/index.md

 [Dr. Osama Mahmoud](http://www.osmahmoud.com){:target="_blank"}, Senior Research Associate (Research Statistician), School of Social and Community Medicine, University of Bristol, UK.

 ## Installing the R package (Temporarily Unavailable!)
-The R package associated with this course is located in the [drat repository](https://github.com/statcourses/drat){:target="_blank"}.
+The R package associated with this course is hosted by the [drat repository](https://github.com/statcourses/drat){:target="_blank"}.
 Installing the package can be simply done by running the following code lines into your R session.

 ```javascript